FAQ

 - How much does my insurance pay for an out-of-network provider?

-Although I do accept insurance, I encourage you to consider the long-term implications of using your insurance for your sessions.
+Although we are in-network with a couple of insurance plans, we encourage you to consider the long-term implications of using your insurance for your sessions.
 Using health insurance for counseling has risks involved as insurance requires the therapist to give you a mental disorder diagnosis.
 Your diagnosis becomes part of your medical record which can affect your ability to obtain life insurance, disability or health insurance in the future.
-Also, it is important to remember that insurance companies often prefer short-term, technical interventions delivered in a few sessions which may not necessarily be the best treatment approach.
-If you are interested in therapy and would like to self-pay for sessions, ask me about me self-pay sliding scale fees.

 Confidentiality is one of the most important components between a client and therapist.
 Successful therapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist’s office.
 You can expect that what you discuss in session will not be shared with anyone.
 Sometimes, however, you may want your therapist to share information or provide an update regarding your progress to other professionals (ie. your family physician, naturopath, employer, lawyer, etc.), but by law your therapist cannot release this information without first obtaining your written consent.